artluai/spoolcast/ASSET_RULES.md

 2. verify the fetched file type
 3. if it is a video, create a preview thumbnail
 4. if fetch fails, mark it clearly as failed
+5. write the manifest entry
-5. only use verified previews in the review board
+6. only use verified previews in the review board
-6. replace failed assets, do not hide them
+7. replace failed assets, do not hide them

 ## Fetch Rules